coverclock/coverclock/README.md

 exotic locales as China, India, Australia, Scotland, Ireland, England, and New Jersey.

-John has written, probably, hundreds of thousands of lines of code in C and C++ for products that shipped, but has also written production code in Java, Python, JavaScript, even FORTRAN, COBOL, a smattering of assembly languages, and has noodled around in Go and Rust.
+John has written hundreds of thousands of lines of code in C and C++ for products that shipped, but has also written production code in Java, Python, JavaScript, even FORTRAN, COBOL, a smattering of assembly languages, and has noodled around in Go and Rust.
 He has written code for products